A Aman Verma

 Once the dye has dried, buff the leather with a soft cloth to remove any excess dye and achieve a smooth finish.
 To protect the newly applied color, you may also want to apply a leather finisher or sealant.
 This will help to preserve the dye and prevent it from rubbing off or fading prematurely.

-Protecting and Preserving Your Bag
+Protecting & Preserving Your Restored Leather Bag

 Storage Tips